MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

   both Visual Studio 2019 and Visual Studio 2022 using the Blank App, Packaged (WinUI 3 in Desktop) project template, the command to publish the project doesn't appear in the menu until you close and re-open Visual Studio.
   - A C# app with Single-project MSIX will not compile without the "C++ (v14x) Universal Windows Platform Tools" optional component installed.
-View [Install developer tools](set-up-your-development-environment.md) for additional information.
+See [Install tools for the Windows App SDK](set-up-your-development-environment.md) for additional information.
   - *Potential run-time error in an app with Single-project MSIX that consumes types defined in a referenced Windows Runtime Component:*
   To resolve, manually add [activatable class entries](/uwp/schemas/appxpackage/how-to-specify-extension-points-in-a-package-manifest) to the appxmanifest.xml.
     - The expected error in C# applications is “COMException: Class not registered (0x80040154 (REGDB_E_CLASSNOTREG)).